Roots rock: 1980s revival

-The term "roots rock" was coined during the mid-'80s.
+The term "roots rock" was coined during the mid-1980s.
 A number of key bands were defined as cow punk, punk rockers who played country music, including Jason & The Scorchers from Tennessee, Dash Rip Rock from Louisiana, and Drivin N Cryin from Georgia, but the centre of the cow punk movement became Los Angeles, thanks to bands including the Long Ryders, Tex & the Horseheads, the Rave-Ups, Lone Justice, and Rank and File.
 Also part of this trend and enjoying some mainstream success were Gun Club, Chris Isaak, Violent Femmes, BoDeans, and Los Lobos.

 In addition the alternative country movement, producing such figures as Steve Earle, Lucinda Williams, and Uncle Tupelo, can be seen as part of the roots rock tendency.
 The movement began to decline in popularity again in the 1990s but produced some bands like Son Volt, Wilco, and The Bottle Rockets.
+In the mid-1990s, Hootie & the Blowfish, the Wallflowers and Gin Blossoms led the way for "a pop-conscious roots-rock resurgence via the alternative charts", according to Trouser Press.

-After disbanding Dire Straits in 1995, lead singer Mark Knopfler has largely returned to a roots-rock sound across his nine albums.
+After disbanding Dire Straits in 1995, lead singer Mark Knopfler has largely returned to a roots-rock sound across his ten albums.